SubtleShader/ComfyUI-SubtleNodes/README.md

 *Donor_ratio* controls the baseline blend strength - how much donor to use overall.
 Zero means pure base model, one means pure donor model, and 0.5 is a fifty-fifty mix.
 *Donor_factor* controls how much extra influence important weights get.
 At 1.0, highly important weights can reach up to 100% donor influence regardless of the donor_ratio setting.
 At 5.0 a lot of weights are transferred from the donor model at full strength.
 At 0.0, all weights are treated equally like a simple average merge.
-*Importance_threshold* filters out noise - only weights that changed more than this amount get the importance boost, while everything else gets basic blending.
+*Importance_threshold* filters out noise.
+Only weights that changed more than this amount get the importance boost, while everything else gets basic blending.

 Start with *donor_ratio* at 0.5 and *donor_factor* at 1.0 for a balanced merge that respects important changes.
 If the result is too subtle, increase *donor_ratio* to pull more from the donor overall.
 If you're getting artifacts or the merge feels too aggressive, lower *donor_factor* to reduce how much important weights are amplified.
 The node automatically detects your GPU's VRAM and optimizes processing speed.